 40. Caron Lindsay: Co-Editor of Lib Dem Voice

 Lib Dem veteran Caron Lindsay has edited Lib Dem Voice for nearly a decade.
 She is passionate, articulate and loyal, but without letting the site become a party press office.
 Lib Dem Voice provides an essential outlet for party members to launch campaigns, build a profile, vent internal frustrations, and she has managed to handle it all whilst keeping it tidy, efficient and important.

-41. Pablo O’Hana: Director of Apostrophe Talent
+41. Pablo O’Hana: Director of Apostrophe Campaigns

 The headstrong party advisor, responsible for this notable treasure, now runs a PR firm representing Lib Dem councillors, campaigns and public figures.
 His unwavering commitment and (in)famous ability to attract media coverage have earned him a solid reputation in the party.
 However, his straight-talking attitude towards senior figures has landed him the nickname ‘Lib Dem Marmite’.
 Nonetheless, he takes the highest entry for a worker outside London.